MailOnline/json-schema-test/README.md

 - _description_ - optional top level suite name (passed to top level describe).
 - _suites_ - the map of test suite names and paths to test files.
 Names are used in test report, paths are passed to [glob](https://github.com/isaacs/node-glob) module.
 Instead of glob paths, the array of filenames (objects with `name` and `path` properties) of of actual tests (objects with `name` and `test` properties) can be passed.
+- _async_ - pass `true` if validate function is asynchronous and returns the Promise.
+The promise should resolve with true or reject with the exception that has `.errors` property (array of errors).
+The promise may also reject with any error (and if it is the expected result, the test case in json file should specify `error` property with the message instead of `valid` property).
+That is the asynchronous api of [Ajv](https://github.com/epoberezkin/ajv) - use an adaptor in case you are using some validator with a different api.
+It's safe to use async option if some results are synchronous, the results will simply be wrapped in the promise.
 - _afterEach_ - the function that will be called after each test.
 The function is passed an object with properties validator, schema, data, valid, expected, errors, passed (see above in example).
 - _afterError_ - the function that is called if the test fails (the same result is passed as to _afterEach_ function).
 - _log_ - log errors, true by default.
 Pass `false` to prevent default error logging.
+- _only_
+  - `true` to test only these suites
-- _only_ - array of files to be tested (only last element of the path and the name without `.json` extension).
+  - array of files to be tested (only the last element of the path and the name without `.json` extension).
+- _skip_
+  - `true` to skip all suites
-- _skip_ - array of files to skip.
+  - array of files to skip.
 - _cwd_ - base path for files, passed to glob.
 Use `__dirname` to pass paths relative to the module in `suites` option.
 - _hideFolder_ - don't show this folder name in test reports (files will be shown without folder).
 - _timeout_ - mocha test timeout in ms, 2000 by default.
 - _assert_ - optional assertions library.
 If not specified `assert` from nodejs will be used that can be undesired when used in the browser.
+- _Promise_ - Promise class used by validator in async mode.
+Only used if `async` option is true.

 ## License